volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Tls Parameters

-Inline TLS parameters for downstream connections..
+Single RSA and/or ECDSA TLS certificate for all domains on this load balancer.

 `no_mtls` - (Optional) x-displayName: "Disable" (bool).